-- Electronics – Products available include camcorders and digital cameras (Canon, Nikon, Fuji, Olympus, Panasonic, Sony, Samsung etc.), laptops and computers, video games (Nintendo Wii, Sony PS3 etc.), MP3 players (iPods etc.), and mobile phones (iPhone, Blackberry etc.).
+- Electronics – Products available include camcorders and digital cameras (Canon, Nikon, Fuji, Olympus, Panasonic, Sony, Samsung etc.), laptops and computers, video games (Nintendo, Sony PS3 and PS4 etc.), MP3 players (iPods etc.), and mobile phones (iPhone 5S, Blackberry etc.).

 - Telephone Cards – Du and Etisalat mobile telephone cards.

-Perfume is the most popular product sold at Dubai Duty Free, accounting for 15% of sales in 2011.
-Sales of alcohol comprised 14% of all revenue.
+Perfume is the most popular product sold at Dubai Duty Free, accounting for 16% of sales in the first quarter of 2014.